 Spider-Man: Across the Spider-Verse ⭐⭐⭐⭐

 I consider the first ‘Spider-Man: Into the Spider-Verse’ as one of the best animated films ever, so its sequel, ‘Spider-Man: Across the Spider-Verse’ had a high bar to reach.
 Did it?
 It did!
-While it’s not as good as the first, imo, it’s right behind it – it’s so, so good and visually entertaining!
-Loved seeing all the different Spider-People; my favorites were Spider-Punk and Spider-Byte.
+While it’s not as good as the first, imo, it’s right behind it – it’s so good and visually entertaining!
+Love seeing all the different Spider-People; my favorites were Spider-Punk and Spider-Byte.

 Guardians of the Galaxy Vol. 3 ⭐⭐⭐⭐

 Director James Gunn elevates the Marvel Cinematic Universe experience with an emotional conclusion to his cosmic trilogy.
-A tale about family, friends, and dealing with loss, it’s effortlessly blends dramatic elements with the comedy we come to expect from this series.
+A tale about family, friends, and dealing with loss, it effortlessly blends dramatic elements with the comedy we come to expect from this series.
 Every character gets to shine here, including having at least one cool action scene moment.
 I thought Dave Bautista was funny and charming as Drax.
 Adam Warlock was sort of just there, but Will Poulter did well with what he was given, and the opening fight scene with him packed a punch.
-Rocket Racoon is at the heart of this heartbreaking story, and every scene involving him was pure cinematic magic.
+Rocket Racoon is at the heart of this story, and every single scene involving him was pure cinematic magic.

 The Super Mario Bros.
 Movie ⭐⭐⭐⭐